pingcap/tidb-dev-guide/get-started/setup-an-ide.md

 > Goland uses [delve](https://github.com/go-delve/delve) to debug go programs, usually GoLand has an usable delve and needn't any additional configuration.
 But in some cases, you may need to download a delve by yourself.

-1. Make sure your `go` environment works well, see previous sections for more information.
+Step 1.
+Setup `go` environment, see previous sections for more information.
-2. If you don't have GoLand, you just need to download it [here](https://www.jetbrains.com/go/download/) and install it.
+Step 2.
+Download `GoLand` [here](https://www.jetbrains.com/go/download/) and install it.
-3. Open the TiDB project in GoLand.
+Step 3.
+Open the TiDB project in GoLand.
 4. Add these config files to `<tidb-dir>/.idea/runConfigurations/` directory:

     - unistore_4000.xml